Renormalisation in the flow approach for singular SPDEs: Algebraic tools on decorated trees

 where $\tau \cdot \tau'$ is the rooted tree obtained by identifying the roots of $ \tau$ and $\tau'$.
 The sums $ \Labn + \Labn'$ mean that decorations are added at the root and extended to the disjoint union by setting them to vanish on the other tree.
 Each edge and vertex of both trees keeps its decoration, except the roots which merge into a new root decorated by the sum of the previous two decorations.
 This operation is simply a way to formalize the natural operations used when trees represent distributions. \\

 We already set $\mcI(Y^\mfv)=\mcI'(Y^\mfv)=0$, as well as $\mcI(\tau)=\mcI'(\tau)=0$ for a tree composed only of grey symbols or if there is at least one symbol $\Xig$.\\

 \textit{Sets of trees}.
 We use $T$ to denote the set of decorated trees and $ \mathcal{T} $ is its linear span.
 We further impose on trees of $T$ that on any node, there cannot be more than one edge of noise type.
-We impose that the grey integration edges $\CIg$ can only be leaves with potentially a decoration $X^k$ at the top but having $\mfv$ set to $0$.
-We also denote: \begin{itemize} \item $T_0$ the set of trees containing only the symbols $\mcI$ and $\Xi$ and with no polynomial decoration on the nodes, \textit{i.e.} set to $X^0=\one$. \item $T_0^*$, but we set the decoration $\mfv$ to be $1$ uniformly, which means that one can graft everywhere on a tree in $T_0^*$ \item $T_0^{\mfv=0}$ the same set as $T_0$ but with $\mfv=0$ everywhere. \item $T_1$ the same way as $T_0$, but allowing at most one edge with the symbol $\mcI'$. \item $T_0^X$ as $T_0$, but allowing polynomial decorations. \item $T_0^{X,*}$ as $T_0^*$, but allowing polynomial decorations. \item $T_1^X$ as $T_1$, but allowing polynomial decorations. \item $T_0^\mfg$ as $T_0$, but allowing the decorations $\Xig$ and $\CIg$. \item $T_0^{X,\mfg}$ as $T_0$, but allowing both polynomial and grey decorations. \item $T_0^0$ as $T_0$, but allowing only the decoration of the edges to be set to $0$. \end{itemize} We further denote with a calligraphic $\mcT$ the span of any of the sets above, with the right set of subscript and superscripts.
+We impose that the grey integration symbols $\CIg$ can only be final edges with potentially a decoration $X^k$ at the top but having $\mfv$ set to $0$.
+We also denote: \begin{itemize} \item $T_0$ the set of trees containing only the symbols $\mcI$ and $\Xi$ and with no polynomial decoration on the nodes, \textit{i.e.} set to $X^0=\one$. \item $T_0^*$, but we set the decoration $\mfv$ to be $1$ uniformly, which means that one can graft everywhere on a tree in $T_0^*$ \item $T_0^{\mfv=0}$ the same set as $T_0$ but with $\mfv=0$ everywhere. \item $T_1$ the same way as $T_0$, but allowing at most one edge with the symbol $\mcI'$. \item $T_0^X$ as $T_0$, but allowing polynomial decorations. \item $T_0^{X,*}$ as $T_0^*$, but allowing polynomial decorations. \item $T_1^X$ as $T_1$, but allowing polynomial decorations. \item $T_0^\mfg$ as $T_0$, but allowing the decorations $\Xig$ and $\CIg$. \item $T_0^{X,\mfg}$ as $T_0$, but allowing both polynomial and grey decorations. \item $T_0^0$ as $T_0$, but allowing only the decoration of the edges to be set to $0$. \item $T_0^{X,-,*}$ the trees of $T_0^{X,*}$ of negative degree (see the definition of the degree below). \end{itemize} We further denote with a calligraphic $\mcT$ the span of any of the sets above, with the right set of subscript and superscripts.
 We also denote $\zeta_0=\one$ and $\zeta_1=\Xi$ and use generally the notation $\zeta_l$ with $l\in\{0,1\}$.
 One can then notice that a tree $\tau\in T_0^*$ can be written as

 where the product $\prod_i$ has to be interpreted as a tree product.
 We will write more general trees in $T$ as